Article· Foundations· beginner

 A Brisbane bookkeeper was spending 6 hours a week chasing clients for documents, sending reminders, and following up on overdue invoices.
 Most of her clients are tradies and small service businesses who forget to send receipts or pay on time.

 Time saved: 5-6 hours per week.
-Cost: Free (HubSpot's free tier + native Gmail integration).
-Result: She took on 3 more clients without adding admin hours.
+Cost: free (HubSpot's free tier + native Gmail integration).
+Result: she took on 3 more clients without adding admin hours.

 You don't need a developer.
 You don't need to learn code.
 You need to understand three things: